Medically reviewed by Drugs.com. Last updated on Nov 16, 2020.

-Selection of the appropriate dosage strength (Auvi-Q 0.3 mg or Auvi-Q 0.15 mg) is determined according to patient body weight.
+Selection of the appropriate dosage strength (AUVI-Q 0.3 mg, AUVI-Q 0.15 mg or AUVI-Q 0.1 mg) is determined according to patient body weight.

-Inject Auvi-Q intramuscularly or subcutaneously into the anterolateral aspect of the thigh, through clothing if necessary.
-Instruct caregivers of young children who are prescribed Auvi-Q and who may be uncooperative and kick or move during an injection to hold the child’s leg firmly in place and limit movement prior to and during an injection [see WARNINGS AND PRECAUTIONS (5.2)].
+Inject AUVI-Q intramuscularly or subcutaneously into the anterolateral aspect of the thigh, through clothing if necessary.
+Instruct caregivers of young children and infants who are prescribed AUVI-Q and who may be uncooperative and kick or move during an injection to hold the child’s leg firmly in place and limit movement prior to and during an injection [see WARNINGS AND PRECAUTIONS (5.2)].

-Each Auvi-Q contains a single dose of epinephrine for single-use injection.
-Since the doses of epinephrine delivered from Auvi-Q are fixed, consider using other forms of injectable epinephrine if doses lower than 0.15 mg are deemed necessary.
+Each AUVI-Q contains a single dose of epinephrine for single-use injection.
+Since the doses of epinephrine delivered from AUVI-Q are fixed, consider using other forms of injectable epinephrine if doses lower than 0.1 mg are deemed necessary.